micahtmiller/vorto-devops/terraform/README.md

 ## Deployment Overview

 Everything is deployed/managed by Terraform.
-You should be able to re-deploy fairly easily, given you have the correct permissions on the GCP project and APIs enabled.
+You should be able to re-deploy fairly easily, given you have the correct permissions on the GCP project and APIs enabled (Kubernetes and Cloud SQL).

 Create a `terraform.tfvars` file, then run: